 If your informal conference doesn’t resolve the issues you have with your claim, you may need to take your claim to a workers compensation commissioner.
 You might feel that your benefits have been terminated too early or that your benefits won’t properly cover your injuries.

 In these cases, you’ll need to file a request form, and you’ll then schedule a hearing before the workers compensation commissioner.
+This meeting will be more formal.
+You and your lawyer will present the evidence you have, showing that you were seriously injured while at work and that you need benefits.
+Then, the insurance company and their lawyer will present their evidence.
 This option addresses disputes about your claim, such as the following:

 While dealing with a workplace injury or illness can already be difficult, getting the compensation you need to recover can be just as tough.
 Fortunately, you don’t have to fight back alone.
 Instead, call a South Carolina workers comp lawyer who can help you with your work comp claim.

 Many workers aren’t sure how to resolve a South Carolina work comp dispute, but fortunately, your lawyer from HawkLaw, PA will.
 Our attorneys will fight for the compensation you need when you’ve suffered an accident but aren’t getting the full compensation you deserve.

 If your workers comp claim has been denied, speak to your attorney about scheduling a hearing and getting your benefits.
 Start with a free consultation* about how we’ll proceed with your claim.
 For more information, give us a call at 1-888-HAWK-LAW (429-5529) or complete the online form below.

 HawkLaw services work comp claims throughout the state of South Carolina, or at our Charleston, Greenville, Spartanburg, and Columbia law offices.